 The test may also be done to diagnose or rule out:

-Too much water pressure can injure an already damaged eardrum, but this rarely occurs since the amount of water to be used is measured.
+Too much water pressure can injure an already damaged eardrum.
+This rarely occurs because the amount of water to be used is measured.

-Caloric stimulation should not be done if the eardrum is torn (perforated), because it can cause an ear infection.
-It also should not be performed during an episode of vertigo because it can make symptoms worse.
+Water caloric stimulation should not be done if the eardrum is torn (perforated).
+This is because it can cause an ear infection.
+It also should not be done during an episode of vertigo because it can make symptoms worse.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.